media-comp/2022-NRI/README.md

 Appreciate any helps for the followings issues.

-~~1.
-Test and add support for GPU platform. ~~
+<strike>1.
+Test and add support for GPU platform.</strike><br />
 2. MLP building block has been implemented for the encoder and decoder.
 Consider other building blocks (e.g. CNN, RNN).
-To do this, implement other class inside `nri_decoder.py` and `nri_encoder.py`.
+To do this, implement other class inside `nri_decoder.py` and `nri_encoder.py`.<br />
-3. For data without ground truth edge information, train the encoder and the decoder together under the VAE scheme.
+3. For data without ground truth edge information, train the encoder and the decoder together under the VAE scheme.<br />
-~~4.
-Visualization for encoder output result.~~
+<strike>4.
+Visualization for encoder output result.</strike><br />
 5. Add code comments.

 Any minor adjustments are also welcomed!